 If both the greeting message for a certain time mode and the normal greeting message have been recorded, callers will hear the greeting message for that time mode.
 However, if no greeting message has been recorded for a certain time mode, the normal greeting message will be played instead.

-If neither the normal greeting message nor the greeting message for a certain time mode have been recorded, incoming calls will not be redirected to the SVM card in that time mode.
+If neither the normal greeting message nor the greeting message for a certain time mode have been recorded incoming calls will not be redirected to the SVM card in that time mode.
+For example, if a greeting recorded, incoming calls will not be redirected to the SVM card in that time mode.
 For example, if a greeting message has only been recorded for night mode, and no normal greeting message has been recorded, incoming calls can only be redirected to an SVM card in night mode.
 No incoming calls will be redirected to the SVM card in day/lunch/break mode.